minetest/contentdb/app/flatpages/help/package_config.md

 ## Controlling Release Creation

-### Git Releases and Submodules
+### Git-based Releases and Submodules

-ContentDB can automatically create releases from a git repository.
+ContentDB can create releases from a Git repository.
 It will include submodules in the resulting archive.
+Simply set VCS Repository in the package's meta to a Git repository, and then choose Git as the method when creating a release.

 ### Automatic Release Creation